-Enrolment dates will also be available through the East Dunbartonshire Council website at www.eastdunbarton.gov.uk.
+Enrolment dates will be available through the East Dunbartonshire Council website.

 Children eligible for enrolment are those whose 5th birthday falls between 1st March and the end of February the following year.

 Secondary School Admissions

 Transfer Information will be issued to Primary 7 parents in Decemeber/ January each year.